The Strawberry Roan

-The Strawberry Roan is a 1948 American Western film directed by John English and starring Gene Autry.
+The Strawberry Roan is a 1948 American western drama film directed by John English and starring Gene Autry, Gloria Henry and Jack Holt.
+It was distributed by Columbia Pictures.
+It was the first of two Autry Columbia films shot in Cinecolor, it was followed by The Big Sombrero.

 Plot

 Joe is paralyzed by a wild horse, a strawberry roan.
 His father, Walt, tries to kill the horse in anger but is unsuccessful and the horse escapes.
 Autry, who stopped Walt from killing the animal, is asked to leave the ranch.
 He finds the horse and trains it in the hopes of returning it to Joe to give him the will to overcome his disability.